vijaybalebail/In-memory-workshop/In_memory/IM_features/queries.md

     If the query had a filter condition , then those CUs would have been accessed too.

-3. To execute the same query against the buffer cache you will need to disable the IM column store either through a hint called NO\_INMEMORY or at session level parameter INMEMORY\_QUERY as the syntax below.
+3. To execute the same query against the buffer cache you will need to disable the IM column store either through a hint called NO\_INMEMORY or at session level parameter INMEMORY\_QUERY as in the syntax below.

-    ALTER SESSION SET INMEMORY_QUERY= DISBLE|ENABLE;
+    ALTER SESSION SET INMEMORY_QUERY= DISABLE|ENABLE;

-  4. We can run the above query with a hint and note the time and plan.
+  4. Rerun the query with NO\_INMEMORY hist with a hint and note the new elapsed time and plan.

     ````